RobertFeussner/Snake/README.md

-# Project Title
+# Snake Robot - Image Segmentation

-One Paragraph of project description goes here
+The reimplememtation of the paper "Title and Link" for the usage in the Snake Robot Project of the Technical university of Munich.

 ## Getting Started